 At our school, we have established a comprehensive referral pathway and support system for children facing mental health challenges, ensuring they receive the care and assistance they need.
-Central to this system is our designated Mental Health Lead, who plays a critical role in overseeing and coordinating mental health support within our school community.
-Our Mental Health Lead is a valued member of our Senior Leadership Team (SLT) or is supported directly by a member of SLT, ensuring that mental health is a priority at the highest level of our school's administration.
+Central to this system is our Designated Safeguarding Lead, who plays a critical role in overseeing and coordinating mental health support within our school community.
+Our Designated Safeguarding Lead is a valued member of our Senior Leadership Team (SLT) or is supported directly by a member of SLT, ensuring that mental health is a priority at the highest level of our school's administration.

 We are also proud of our engagement with the Tower Hamlets Education Well-being Service, which further enhances our ability to provide effective support.
 Through our collaboration with this service, we have been able to develop a comprehensive whole-school approach to mental well-being.
 This approach ensures that mental health is integrated into our school culture, curriculum, and daily practices.
-Our commitment to the mental well-being of our students is unwavering, and we believe that a supportive and nurturing environment is crucial for their success and happiness.
-Staff members play a vital role in identifying and referring students in need, and we are dedicated to equipping them with the knowledge and resources necessary to do so effectively.
-Together, we strive to create a safe and caring community where the mental health and well-being of every student are paramount.